Updated March 23, 2023

 A few major differences in these network devices are explained below.
-The function of the devices is more or less similar and sometimes they have incorporated on the same component also, but it depends on the situation, requirement, and location to deploy the suitable device fit for the expectation to get better performance.
+The function of the devices is more or less similar, and sometimes they have incorporated on the same component also, but it depends on the situation, requirement, and location to deploy the suitable device fit for the expectation to get better performance.

 1. Short description of the devices

 Router applies headers and forward tables to decide the suitable for transmitting the packets and executes protocols to interact with every device and provide a suitable path between hosts.
 The switch is the network device that segregates and transmit the packets between LAN segments.
 It is based on the OSI reference model and backup of any type of packet protocol.
-Hub is a general network component that acts as a center point for the connected devices in the network. it comprises of multiple ports because the packet received at one port can be copied to every port in LAN to view all packets.
+Hub is a general network component that acts as a center point for the network’s connected devices. it comprises of multiple ports because the packet received at one port can be copied to every port in LAN to view all packets.

 2. The framework of network devices

 Routers are extremely different from hubs and switches.
-Hub and switch are disturbed with transmitting frames whereas as the name suggests, the router transmits the packets to every network till that concerned packet reaches its destination.
+Hub and switch are disturbed with transmitting frames, whereas as the name suggests, the router transmits the packets to every network till that concerned packet reaches its destination.
 It contains the endpoint address and key elements of the packet.

 3. Port of the network devices